Western Sahara national football team: NF-Board membership and foundation (2003–2012)

-On 23 December 2011, a mixed-sex team from the Spanish region of Galicia beat a team composed of members of the Sahrawi diaspora in Spain 2–1, in a match played in Teo that was attended by 1,500 fans.
+On 23 December 2011, a mixed-gender team from the Spanish region of Galicia beat a team composed of members of the Sahrawi diaspora in Spain 2–1, in a match played in Teo that was attended by 1,500 fans.

 2012 VIVA World Cup

-On the 25 March 2012, Mohamed Moulud Mohamed Fadel, SADR Minister for Youth and Sports, announced the official creation of the Sahrawi national football team.
+On 25 March 2012, Mohamed Moulud Mohamed Fadel, SADR Minister for Youth and Sports, announced the official creation of the Sahrawi national football team.
 After which, the minister announced that the national team would be participating in the upcoming VIVA World Cup held in Iraqi Kurdistan.

 Trials were held a few days later in the camps and eventually a team of 20 players was selected, all of them playing for local teams.
-The team held a five-day internship at the "Chahid Am-mi Lamjeilil" Officer Training School in preparation, and on the 30th of May, the Sahrawi selection traveled to the Algerian capital, where they conducted a short training session at Omar Hamadai Stadium in Bologhine before leaving for the competition.
+The team held a five-day internship at the "Chahid Am-mi Lamjeilil" Officer Training School in preparation, and on 30 May, the Sahrawi selection traveled to the Algerian capital, where they conducted a short training session at Omar Hamadai Stadium in Bologhine before leaving for the competition.

 All members of the Sahrawi mission traveled to Arbil using Sahrawi passports.
-However, when presented to the Kurdish authorities, the later initially refused to grant the selection entry, stating that this document was not recognized.
-They insisted that they could only enter under the name of Morocco which the team refused, stating that they would rather wait for a plane back then do so.
-After some negotiations with the Kurdistan government however, the team was finally granted entry.
+However, when presented to the Kurdish authorities, the latter initially refused to grant the selection entry, stating that the document was not recognized.
+The authorities insisted that the team could only enter under the name of Morocco, which the team refused, stating that they would rather wait for a plane back than do so.
+After some negotiations with the Kurdistan government, however, the team was finally granted entry.

 Thus, the Sahrawi national football team made its official international debut at the inauguration match of the VIVA World Cup, playing against the host team, Kurdistan at the Franso Hariri Stadium in Arbil, Iraq on 4 June 2012.
 The Dromedaries lost 6–0 to the team which went on to win the tournament.
-Their next match was against Occitania, a 6–2 defeat, and the team finished in third position in Group A.

-The next match was a play-off against Darfur, and ended in a 5–1 victory, Sahrawi's first official international victory.
+Their next match was against Occitania, a 6–2 defeat, and the team finished in third position in Group A. The next match was a play-off against Darfur, and ended in a 5–1 victory, Sahrawi's first official international victory.
 They beat Raetia 3–0 before losing the fifth place match 3–1 to Occitania.

-The Sahrawi national football team and federation had to face a deal made between the Kurdistan Regional Government and the Government of Morocco, which consisted of avoiding the display of the SADR flag during ceremonies and matches of the VIVA tournament.
+The Sahrawi national football team and federation had to face a deal made between the Kurdistan Regional Government and the Government of Morocco, which consisted of avoiding the display of the SADR flag during ceremonies and matches of the tournament.
 Despite this, the SADR team managed to arrange extraofficial deals with all their rivals to fly the Sahrawi flag wave on the stadiums where they played their matches.